 Background: Almost everyone in society has been affected by the Covid epidemic.
 However, it has a different impact on individuals who have disabilities or special needs.
+People with special needs are more prone to this.

-Aim: To explore the relationship between mental distress, perceived stress, and resilience among special students during the Covid pandemic.

-Method:Cross-sectional correlational research design was used to investigate the relationship between study variables.
+Aim: To explore relationship between mental distress, perceived stress and resilience among special students during Covid-19 Method:Cross-sectional correlational research design was used to investigate the relationship between study variables.
 The total sample of n=250 special students consisted of 100(40%) females and 150(60%) with having age range from 15 to 30 years.
-The purposive sampling technique was employed to collect the data by using different research instruments (e.g., Patient Health Questionnaire, Perceived Stress Scale, and Final Resilience Scale).
+The purposive sampling technique was employed to collect the data by using different research instruments